dbohdan/csv2html/README.md

 Prebuilt Linux and Windows binaries are available.
 They are attached to releases on the ["Releases"](https://github.com/dbohdan/csv2html/releases) page.

+csv2html requires Rust 1.74 or later to build.

 ### Installing with Cargo